Back to Expert Advice

 Benchmark study based on 10,000 queries

 SEO helped us reach human readers through Google.
-But AI platforms require a new approach—enter GEO (AKA AEO): Generative Engine Optimization.
+But AI platforms need a new approach—enter Generative Engine Optimization (GEO) and Answer Engine Optimization (AEO).
+Here’s how they differ.

-GEO (Generative Engine Optimization)turns that strategy into action.
+GEO—Generative Engine Optimization—is the execution.
+It turns that strategy into action.
 By stressing semantic clarity, contextual depth, and AI‑friendly language, GEO makes content discoverable and usable in AI answers.

-In short: AEO is the strategy; GEO is the execution.
+In short: AEO sets the strategy; GEO executes it.

 I’m going to use both names interchangeably so we don’t get tangled up in acronyms. 😎